-We record expense for in-process research and development projects acquired as asset acquisitions which have not reached technological feasibility and which have no alternative future use.
+We record expense for in-process research and development projects acquired in asset acquisitions which have not reached technological feasibility and which have no alternative future use.
 For in-process research and development projects acquired in business combinations, the in-process research and development project is capitalized and evaluated for impairment until the development process has been completed.
 Once the development process has been completed the asset will be amortized over its remaining useful life.

 Segment reporting.
 Our chief operating decision-maker ("CODM") is Phillip Frost, M.D., our Chairman and Chief Executive Officer.
 Our CODM reviews our operating results and operating plans and makes resource allocation decisions on a Company-wide or aggregate basis.
 We manage our operations in two reportable segments, pharmaceutical and diagnostics.
 The pharmaceutical segment consists of our pharmaceutical operations we acquired in Chile, Mexico, Ireland, Israel and Spain and our pharmaceutical research and development.
-The diagnostics segment primarily consists of clinical laboratory operations we acquired through the acquisition of BioReference and our pointof-care operations.
+The diagnostics segment primarily consists of clinical laboratory operations we acquired through the acquisition of BioReference and our point-of-care operations.
 There are no significant inter-segment sales.
 We evaluate the performance of each segment based on operating profit or loss.
 There is no inter-segment allocation of interest expense and income taxes.

 Variable interest entities.
-The consolidation of variable interest entities ("VIE") is required when an enterprise has a controlling financial interest.
+The consolidation of a variable interest entity ("VIE") is required when an enterprise has a controlling financial interest.
 A controlling financial interest in a VIE will have both of the following characteristics: (a) the power to direct the activities of a VIE that most significantly impact the VIE's economic performance and (b) the obligation to absorb losses of the VIE that could potentially be significant to the VIE.
 Refer to Note 5.

 Investments.
 We have made strategic investments in development stage and emerging companies.
 We record these investments as equity method investments or investments available for sale based on our percentage of ownership and whether we have significant influence over the operations of the investees.
-Investments for which it is not practical to estimate fair value and which we do not have significant influence, are accounted for as cost method investments.
-For investments classified under the equity method of accounting, we record our proportionate share of their losses in Losses from investments in investees in our Condensed Consolidated Statement of Operations.
+Investments for which it is not practical to estimate fair value and which we do not have significant influence are accounted for as cost method investments.
+For investments classified under the equity method of accounting, we record our proportionate share of their losses in Losses from investments in investees in our Condensed Consolidated Statements of Operations.
 Refer to Note 5.
 For investments classified as available for sale, we record changes in their fair value as unrealized gain or loss in Other comprehensive income (loss) based on their closing price per share at the end of each reporting period.
 Refer to Note 5.

 Recent accounting pronouncements.
 In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers."
-ASU 2014-09, as amended, clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP and International Financial Reporting Standards that removes inconsistencies and weaknesses in revenue requirements, provides a more robust framework for addressing revenue issues, improves comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets, provides more useful information to users of financial statements through improved disclosure requirements and simplifies the preparation of financial statements by reducing the number of requirements to which an entity must refer.
+ASU 2014-09, as amended, clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP that removes inconsistencies and weaknesses in revenue requirements, provides a more robust framework for addressing revenue issues, improves comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets, provides more useful information to users of financial statements through improved disclosure requirements and simplifies the preparation of financial statements by reducing the number of requirements to which an entity must refer.
 ASU 2014-09 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 Companies can choose to apply the ASU using either the full retrospective approach or a modified retrospective approach.
-We continue to evaluate both methods of adoption and the impact that the adoption of this ASU will have on our Condensed Consolidated Financial Statements.